 While this is a serious and urgent problem across the country, Alaska’s overall lack of behavioral health services across the continuum of care— from crisis stabilization as an alternative to the ED, to inpatient psychiatric treatment beds, to community based (outpatient) behavioral health services for non-emergency care and ongoing maintenance to avoid another crisis—compounds this problem significantly and has resulted in increasing strain on emergency departments in particular.

-AHHA and state leaders offered a webinar series in the spring of 2023 on behavioral health topics and issues.
+AHHA and state leaders are offering a monthly webinar series on behavioral health topics and issues.
 Click on the links below for recordings of each hour-long session.

 Child and Adolescent Behavioral Healthcare Improvement Project (2022)

 AHHA received funding from the Alaska Mental Health Trust Authority for this project striving to improve acute behavioral health services specific to children and adolescents by addressing gaps and delays across the continuum of care.
 The final report includes perspectives and data gathered from a stakeholder workgroup, providers, and families with lived experiences along with recommendations and an actionable workplan.

 In early 2018, AHHA received funding from The Mental Health Trust Authority to request funding for the Acute Behavioral Health Improvement Project to develop a roadmap for initiatives and infrastructure to support the adult behavioral care continuum.
 Workgroups included representatives from 31 organizations - federal and state departments, community partners, and hospitals across Alaska.
 The final report for this project was completed in April of 2019 and AHHA developed a workplan based on recommendations and strategies identified through the project.